setthepacedesigns/weatherapi/README.md

 - Displaying a title based on the location of the selected button, however I left this be for the purpose of this .

 Elements of the design I have strayed away from:
-- In regard to the dividers between the individual weather reports I have opted to use borders to achieve this affect although this does make the line taller than the design as they are always as tall as their parent.
-I could have exactly achieved the design however in my opinion this would require bad code in my opinion via adding the line to the :after element of each weather card.
+- In regard to the dividers between the individual weather reports I have opted to use borders to achieve this effect although this does make the line taller than the design as they are always as tall as their parent.
+I could have exactly achieved the design however in my opinion this would require bad code via adding the line to the :after element of each weather card.
 See example: https://codepen.io/astockwell/pen/wqzhL

 ## Responsiveness